Jason2B3/DEV_NOTES/JS Notes/JS Notes Main.md

 It's impossible to anticipate every single thing that could go wrong inside API routes

-Instead, use if/else blocks to code actions for certain errors, then just go with a generic error action for everything else
+- Instead, use if/else blocks to code actions for certain errors, then just go with a generic error action for everything else
+- Switch statements work just as well, and without as much boiler plate

 ```react
 	try {